Call Or Text Us For

 The process may look slightly different depending on whether your spouse is in the United States or abroad.
 For example, adjustment of status (AOS) happens at a local USCIS office.
 As the sponsor, you attend the interview alongside your spouse to verify the relationship.

 In consular processing, the interview occurs at a U.S. embassy or consulate in the spouse’s home country.
-Only the spouse attends this appointment, and officials review the relationship and determine green card eligibility.
+Only the spouse attends this appointment, and officials review the relationship and determine Green Card eligibility.

 Sponsoring Children